Empirical or Invariant Risk Minimization? A Sample Complexity Perspective: Related Works

 \section{Related Works}

-\textbf{IRM based works.} Following the original IRM from \cite{arjovsky2019invariant}, there have been several interesting works --- \cite{teney2020unshuffling}\cite{krueger2020out}\cite{ahuja2020invariant}\cite{chang2020invariant} \cite{koyama2020out} is an incomplete representative list --- that build new methods inpired from IRM to address the OOD generalization problem. \cite{arjovsky2019invariant} prove OOD guarantees for linear models with access to infinite data from finite environments.
+\textbf{IRM based works.} Following the original work IRM from \cite{arjovsky2019invariant}, there have been several interesting works. \cite{teney2020unshuffling, krueger2020out, ahuja2020invariant, chang2020invariant} --- is an incomplete representative list that build new methods inpired from IRM to address the OOD generalization problem. \cite{arjovsky2019invariant} prove OOD guarantees for linear models with access to infinite data from finite environments.
 We generalize these results in several ways.
 We provide a first finite sample analysis of IRM.
-We characterize the impact of model complexity, number of environments, weight of IRM penalty on the sample complexity and its distance from the OOD solution for linear and polynomial models.
+We characterize the impact of hypothesis class complexity, number of environments, weight of IRM penalty on the sample complexity and its distance from the OOD solution for linear and polynomial models.

-\textbf{Theory of domain generalization and domain adaption.} Following the seminal works \cite{ben2007analysis,ben2010theory}, there have been many works ---\cite{muandet2013domain} \cite{ajakan2014domain}\cite{zhao2019learning}\cite{albuquerque2019adversarial}\cite{ li2017deeper}\cite{ piratla2020efficient} \cite{matsuura2020domain}\cite{deng2020representation}\cite{ david2010impossibility}\cite{pagnoni2018pac} is an incomplete representative list (see \cite{redko2019advances} for further references) --- that build the theory of domain adaptation and generalization and construct new methods based on it.
-While many of these works develop bounds on loss over the target domain using train data and unlabeled target data, some \cite{ben2012hardness}\cite{david2010impossibility}\cite{pagnoni2018pac} analyze the finite sample (PAC) guarantees for domain adaptation under covariate shifts.
+\textbf{Theory of domain generalization and domain adaption.} Following the seminal works \cite{ben2007analysis,ben2010theory}, there have been many interesting works over the years --- \cite{muandet2013domain, ajakan2014domain,zhao2019learning, albuquerque2019adversarial} \cite{li2017deeper, piratla2020efficient, matsuura2020domain, deng2020representation, david2010impossibility, pagnoni2018pac} is an incomplete representative list (see \cite{redko2019advances} for further references) --- that build the theory of domain adaptation and generalization and construct new methods based on it.
+While many of these works develop bounds on loss over the target domain using train data and unlabeled target data, some \cite{ben2012hardness,david2010impossibility, pagnoni2018pac} analyze the finite sample (PAC) guarantees for domain adaptation under covariate shifts.
 These works \cite{ben2012hardness,david2010impossibility, pagnoni2018pac} access unlabeled data from a target domain, which we do not.
 Instead, we have data from multiple training domains (as in domain generalization).
 In these works, the guarantees are w.r.t.\ a specific target domain, while we provide (for linear and polynomial models) worst-case guarantees w.r.t.\ all the unseen domains satisfying the invariance condition.
 Also, we consider a larger family of distribution shifts including covariate shifts.
+The above two categories are not exhaustive -- e.g., there are some recent works that characterize how some inductive biases favor extrapolation \cite{xu2021how} and can be better for OOD generalization.